SkyLine (Frankfurt)

-SkyLine is a free automatic people mover system at Frankfurt Airport which opened 1994.
+SkyLine is a free automatic people mover system at Frankfurt Airport which opened in 1994.
 Using Bombardier CX-100 coaches, the line links the two airport terminals within 8 minutes.

-The line has a headway from 90 seconds.
 The 60 million annual passengers of the airport and its 75,000 employees generate an annual traffic of 10 million journeys on Skyline.

+The line is not to be confused with the Squaire-Metro, a MiniMetro system connecting "The Squaire" to a nine-storey car park.

-Stations
+Route and Stations

+The SkyLine runs above the departure floor of Terminals 1 and 2.
+Unlike the regional train station, this people mover was not part of the original plan for Terminal 1's construction, and only became necessary once Terminal 2 was built.

+The current double-track SkyLine route is 3.8 km (2.36 mi) long, has six track switches and four stations, west to east: